kopia/kopia/site/content/docs/Repositories/_index.md

 ### Creating a repository

 First you should follow rclone instructions for setting up a remote.
-This is provider specific, detailed instructions can be fount at https://rclone.org/#providers.
+This is provider specific, detailed instructions can be found at https://rclone.org/#providers.

 Assuming you've configured a remote named `my-remote`, you may create Kopia repository using: